Welcome to my long list of 40 of the best nonfiction books of all time – in my personal opinion of course! I’ll include both old and new titles.

 I read The Glass Castle a few years back – and it’s stuck with me ever since.

 Jeannette Walls’ memoir centers on her life growing up with her non-conformist parents and three siblings.
-She focuses quite a bit on her father – a brilliant man who was also a lying alcoholic – and her free-spirited mother who often refused to take care of her children.
+She focuses a lot on her father – a brilliant man who was also a lying alcoholic – and her free-spirited mother who often refused to take care of her children.

-The book is equal parts heart-wrenching and warming.
-Ultimately, I think the real beauty of Walls’ memoir lies with her love for – and unconditional acceptance of – her unconventional family, warts and all.
+The book is equal parts heartbreaking and warming.
+Ultimately, I think the real beauty of Walls’ memoir lies with her love for – and acceptance of – her unconventional family, warts and all.

 More great nonfiction books to read!